Paradigm4/wearable_prototypes/README.md

 # Storing and analyzing wearable timeseries.
 This was inspired by the cool dataset and paper from here: http://www.ess.tu-darmstadt.de/datasets/ihi_2012 This is very much an "archive" repo.
-The schemas for wearable data are close to what we use now.
-However, most of the techniques we use at P4 wearables nowadays are far ahead of this.
+The schemas are close to what we use now but most of the query and analysis techniques we use for wearables nowadays are far ahead of this.

 ### Load and see
 `sleep_load.R` and `sleep.R` have some rough scripts for loading this data and visualizing it.
 We intentionally load the light data at a lower frequency and then demonstrate how regrid can be used to combine datasets sampled at different rates.